engity-com/bifroest/docs/reference/auditlog/events.md

 #### `session.recording.failed`

 Written when recording creation, capture, checkpointing, final publication, or the required start audit write fails.
 The correlation fields are the same as for `session.recording.started`. `outcome` is `failure`; `reason` is `recording-create`, `recording-capture`, `recording-seal`, or `audit-write`, and `errorCategory` classifies the error. `recordingDigest` is present only when a failed artifact was nevertheless sealed and published successfully.
 A create failure has no preceding `session.recording.started` event.

+#### `session.recording.delivery.failed`

+Written after the first failed remote-delivery attempt for one Recording and target. `domain` is `session`; `outcome` is `failure`; `recordingId`, `target`, and `operationId` identify the delivery episode; and `errorCategory` classifies the failure.
+Flow, Connection, Session, file-name, path, endpoint, and digest fields are intentionally omitted because they cannot all be reconstructed safely after restart and are not required to identify the retained artifact.

+The failure intent and operation ID are stored in the signed delivery receipt before the event is attempted.
+Further publication attempts are blocked until the event has been recorded and its durable receipt marker has been written.
+Later failures in the same delivery episode do not produce more events, including after restart.

+#### `session.recording.delivery.succeeded`

+Written after a target has accepted the exact artifact and its signed local acknowledgement is durable. `domain` is `session`; `outcome` is `success`; and `recordingId`, `target`, and `operationId` match the delivery episode and its optional `session.recording.delivery.failed` event.
+A direct success has no preceding failure event.

+The signed receipt retains an outbox marker until this event is recorded.
+Startup resumes a pending success event without publishing the artifact again.
+Flush and retention eligibility require the durable success-audit marker in addition to the target acknowledgement.
+A crash after an audit record commits but before its receipt marker commits can produce an at-least-once duplicate after restart; it cannot silently discard the pending transition.

 #### `session.task.started`